oracle-livelabs/apex/apex-professional-hol7/customizing-interactive-grid-developer.md

     ![Edit Page 4](./images/click-page.png " ")

-3. Add the following column group headers to the interactive grid:
+3. In the Property Editor, add the following column Group headers to the interactive grid:

     - **Project Breakdown**: Project, Task_Name columns